Art Bra Models – Frequently Asked Questions

 Q14.
 When trying on a bra, can I take a picture of myself wearing it?

 Yes, you are welcome to take photos of yourself in the bras for personal use only – such as to help you find costuming accessories later.
-However, please do not post any photos of the art bras to any social media sites or share them in any way until after the Art Bra Austin event on June 3.
+However, please avoid posting any photos of the art bras to any social media sites or share them in any way until after the Art Bra Austin event.

 Q15.
 What are the pre-show activities this year?

 Pre-show activities include: Model Fittings, Model School, Costuming Clinic, and Artist Reveal Night(meet your artist).
 Once the roster is confirmed, the model chair will provide a list of dates and activities to each model.

 Q16.
 Will there be a designated forum or other way to swap costume pieces with other models?

 You are welcome to borrow/swap costume pieces with other models.
 If you have a specific need, we suggest you contact the model chair who can then create a group email to help you.